Ganesh-73005/Team-MakeChange_DLpart1_final/Team-MakeChange_DLpart1-main/Team-MakeChange_DLpart1-main/blog_generation_project/README-Section-2.md

 ## WikiHow Heading Generation

 This repository contains the code for a heading generation model for WikiHow articles.
-The model is trained using a fine-tuned LED (Language Model for Dialogue Applications) model from Hugging Face.
+The model is trained using a fine-tuned LED (Language Model for Dialogue Applications) model from Hugging Face.Upcoming[Summary,tags Generation](./README-Final.md)

 ## Requirements